 If you are reading our newsletter, I have no doubt you are interested in increasing demand.
 Whether an owner, executive or key player, increasing demand for your products and services has to be top of mind.
 Let’s put it this way.
-No matter the position of my client (typically a CEO, Owner, CFO, General Manager or Board member), he/she is interested in increasing demand.
-Consequently, the projects we work on are typically related to increasing demand, either directly or indirectly.
+No matter the position of my client (typically a CEO, Owner, CFO, General Manager or Board member), he/she is interested in increasing demand, and the project we are brought in to focus on relates to increasing demand, either directly or indirectly.

 I was on a panel about increasing demand at the Anti-seminar Executive Luncheon.
 We had interesting discussions about demand from several diverse points-of-view.
 Thanks to Chase Photography, you can see them as a livestream on Facebook – video 1 and video 2 (about 60 minutes total).
 In thinking about how to increase demand, a few highlights include: